davidjeck/javanotes9/javanotes9-swing/README.txt

 This is the README file for the javanotes source download...

-Directory javanotes9.0-source contains the source files that are used to produce the web site and PDF versions of "Introduction to Programming using Java", Version 9.0, JavaFX edition.
-This free textbook (or a later version) can be found on the web at:  http://math.hws.edu/javanotes
+Directory javanotes9.0-swing-source contains the source files that are used to produce the web site and PDF versions of "Introduction to Programming using Java", Version 9.0, Swing edition.
+This free textbook (or a later version) can be found on the web at:  http://math.hws.edu/javanotes-swing

       Everything in this directory is released under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License